IMPRS PhD positions

 Please send your application and any queries by email with the subject "IMPRS application" to email@example.com.
 In your email, please specify how you heard about the IMPRS for Language Sciences.

-Interviews with shortlisted candidates will be held in February 2013.
-Start dates for the positions will be 1 September 2013.
+Start dates for the positions will be 1 September 2014.

 For more information about the IMPRS for Language Sciences, please visit our website: www.mpi.nl/education/imprs-for-language-sciences